1. What is WebGPU in Browser Fingerprinting

 - Fake GPU Adapter Information:

-simulation (e.g.,"ANGLE (Intel, Mesa DRI Intel(R) UHD Graphics 630 (Coffeelake))"
+adapter.vendorspoofing (e.g.,"Google Inc.","NVIDIA Corporation")adapter.devicesimulation (e.g.,"ANGLE (Intel, Mesa DRI Intel(R) UHD Graphics 630 (Coffeelake))")adapter.architectureidentity control (like"Skylake"or"Stoney")

 - Feature & Limit Masking: